FHK:Fuji Hokuroku Flux Observation Site

 CR1000 datalogger (Campbell

-Scientific Inc.)) from 2006 to 2009.
+Scientific Inc.) from 2006 to 2009.

-The meassurement period was 5.0min
+The measurement period was 5.0min

 from 2010 on.